icpc-scu-community/board-api/README.md

 # Board Backend API

-The API processes the information stored in the database and returns it to frontend.
+The API processes the stored information (scraped submissions, contests, ...etc.) in the database and returns it in a ready to [view format](#response-format).

 ## Usage

 - Clone the repository
-- Create `.env` file and add the required variables in `.env.example`
 - Install the dependencies:  `npm install`
+- Create `.env` file and add the required variables from `.env.example`

 ### Development

-Run _Nodemon_ and binds to port `process.env.PORT || 5000`.

 ```bash
 npm run dev